-Under the final rule, the FDIC will remove the effect of participation in the PPP and borrowings under the PPPLF on various risk measures used to calculate an insured depository institution's (IDI) assessment rate, remove the effect of participation in the PPP and MMLF programs on certain adjustments to an IDI's assessment rate; provide an offset to an IDI's assessment for the increase to its assessment base attributable to participation in the PPP and MMLF; and remove the effect of participation in the PPP and MMLF; when classifying insured depository institutions as small, large, or highly complex for assessment purposes.
+On May 12, 2020, the FDIC approved a notice of proposed rulemaking to mitigate the deposit insurance assessment effects of participation in the PPP, the PPPLF, and the MMLF.
+The proposed changes would (1) remove the effect of participation in the PPP and PPPLF on various risk measures used to calculate an insured depository institution's (IDI's) assessment rate; (2) remove the effect of participation in the PPPLF and MMLF programs on certain adjustments to an IDI's assessment rate; (3) provide an offset to an IDI's assessment for the increase to its assessment base attributable to participation in the MMLF and PPPLF; and (4) remove the effect of participation in the PPPLF and MMLF programs when classifying IDIs as small, large, or highly complex for assessment purposes.
+The FDIC has proposed an effective date by June 30, 2020, and an application date of April 1, 2020, in order to provide assessment relief starting with the second quarter of 2020.